Call your staff to order, Labour Party charges INEC Chairman, Yakubu

-The Julious Abure-led Labour Party has sent a petition to the chairman of the Independent National Electoral Commission, INEC, Prof. Mahmood Yakubu, over what he called alleged acts of dishonour and infamy being perpetrated by officials of the commission acting at the behest of agents of the All Progressives Congress, APC, to frustrate ongoing petitions at the tribunal in Lagos.
+The Julious Abure-led Labour Party has sent a petition to the chairman of the Independent National Electoral Commission, INEC, Prof. Mahmood Yakubu, over what it alleged were acts of dishonour and infamy being perpetrated by officials of the commission, acting at the behest of agents of the All Progressives Congress, APC, to frustrate ongoing petitions at the tribunal in Lagos.

 National Publicity Secretary of the Labour Party, Obiora Ifoh, said this in an open letter addressed to the INEC Chairman, which he read to the media, in Abuja, on Friday.